 Upon request, the Police Division can provide firearms safety programs for various groups, focusing on gun ownership topics and safety.

 The division has free gun locks available to assist residents in keeping firearms secure and out of reach of children.

-For more information, or to request a gun lock, complete the email form below.
+For more information on firearms related topics, or to request a gun lock, complete the email form below.